Creates a multiplex siteswap object from a sequence in which square brackets

 @typeAlways

 "multiplex"(read-only).@slotsList of integer vectors, one element per time slot.
-Single-throw slots are length-1 vectors; multiplex slots have length > 1.
+Single-throw slots are length-1 vectors; multiplex slots have length > 1 (read-only).

-@throwsInteger vector of all individual throw heights (flattened across all slots).
+@throwsInteger vector of all individual throw heights (flattened across all slots) (read-only).

-@symmetry"symmetrical"when period is odd;"asymmetrical"when period is even.@n_propsTotal of all throw heights divided by the period — the number of props required.
+@symmetry"symmetrical"when period is odd;"asymmetrical"when period is even (read-only).@n_propsTotal of all throw heights divided by the period — the number of props required.
 (Note:

-sum(throws) / period, notmean(throws).)@can_throwTRUEif for every slot the number of props thrown equals the number of props landing (no conservation violation).@satisfies_average_theoremTRUEifn_propsis a whole number.@validTRUEif bothcan_throwandsatisfies_average_theoremareTRUE.
+sum(throws) / period, notmean(throws).) (read-only).@can_throwTRUEif for every slot the number of props thrown equals the number of props landing (no conservation violation) (read-only).@satisfies_average_theoremTRUEifn_propsis a whole number (read-only).@validTRUEif bothcan_throwandsatisfies_average_theoremareTRUE(read-only).

 Examples